njfm0001/LeCoExt/README.md

 # Lexical Collocate Extractor (LeCoExt)
 ## Introduction
 LeCoExt is a command-line tool that exploits word sketches from SketchEngine and several calculations to provide a comprehensive study of the collocational behavior of a verb or group of verbs.
 This tool can potentially facilitate the process of ontology building and refinement on the basis of the rich lexical data extracted.
-Further information about the practical applications of the tool can be found on XXX & YYY (forthcoming).
+Further information about the practical applications of the tool can be found on Fernández-Martínez & Felices-Lago (forthcoming).
 There we provide the use of this tool with verbs of stealing.

 ## How to use this tool